Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/data/Readme.md

 In this project spectroscopic constants of diatomic molecules have been gathered from various published books, papers, and online accessible databases (e.g, [The Diatomic Molecular Spectroscopy Database](https://rios.mp.fhi.mpg.de/index.php) and [NIST Chemistry WebBook](https://webbook.nist.gov/chemistry/))
  ### Homonuclear molecules:
 Most homonuclear molecules' spectroscopic data have been gathered from Huber and Herzberg's book [[1]](#1).
-The references used to gather spectroscopic information of diatomic molecules gathered from sources are cited in the references column in the g.csv and g-test-2.csv files.
+The references used to gather Homonuclear molecules' spectroscopic information from sources other than the Huber and Herzbeg book are cited in the references column in the g.csv and g-test-2.csv files.

+## Heteronuclear molecules:

+Heteronuclear molecules are gathered from multiple sources, Mainly from [The Diatomic Molecular Spectroscopy Database](https://rios.mp.fhi.mpg.de/index.php) and [NIST Chemistry WebBook](https://webbook.nist.gov/chemistry/) which are based on the Huber and Herzberg book [[1]](#1).
+\\
+[The Diatomic Molecular Spectroscopy Database](https://rios.mp.fhi.mpg.de/index.php) was downloaded as a CSV file from the website.
+A list of these molecules are given in

  ## References
 <a id="1">[1]</a>